Cross-Template CTA Rollout — Q3 2025 Initiative

 Twenty-five days, two CTA components — a Slim Banner on every homepage and Hero Buttons across all page heroes — pushed across the agency’s live dental template library while the agency’s own developer worked the same list from the opposite end.
 The scope expanded mid-engagement: ten additional sites added and highlighted in the tracker.
 A Pop-up CTA was held back before work began, leaving two components from the start.
 Three staged QA passes closed each batch before it was reported complete.

 Each site in that library is a variation on a theme.
 Some will accept the new feature cleanly.
 Others will have something already in that slot — an older version of the component, a local customisation, a site-specific constraint noted only in a spreadsheet comment.
-The discipline is not just implementation speed; it is the judgement to apply uniformly where the spec allows and escalate where it does not, without leaving either the spec unfinished or the individual site broken.
+What it takes is the judgement to apply uniformly where the spec allows and escalate where it does not — without leaving the spec unfinished or an individual site broken.

 This case study describes one such rollout — a unified CTA system pushed across a US marketing agency’s dental template library as part of a Q3 2025 quarterly product initiative.